-Pokémon GO is finally getting player-versus-player battles.
-Here’s how they’ll work
+Pokémon GO is finally getting player-versus-player battles; here’s how they’ll work

 - Both winner and loser are rewarded with items; winning does not guarantee better items.

-- Potential rewards include Sinnoh stones, the much coveted items required to evolve a bunch of recently added Pokémon.
+- Potential rewards include Sinnoh stones, the much-coveted items required to evolve a bunch of recently added Pokémon.

 - Wins are recorded; losses are not.
 Niantic repeatedly noted that they didn’t want there to be any reason to not battle someone.